Current Mission/Volunteer Opportunities

 3. Turn in your receipt to Martha Smith at FPC to reimburse you for your $275-300 in groceries.
 Click on the button above for more information and to sign up.

 Baldwin Center is a comprehensive human service agency with a mission to feed, clothe, educate and empower the men, women and children of the Pontiac Community.
-They need volunteers to run their Holiday Store before Christmas, prepare food baskets for Pontiac families, tutor youth and offer activities after school, set up and operate their garden to provide produce for families, advise them on setting up food revenue streams that employ individuals they serve.
+They need volunteers to prepare meals for distribution, run their Holiday Store before Christmas, prepare food baskets for Pontiac families, sort donated clothing, tutor/mentor youth and offer after-school activities, counsel at Summer Enrichment Camp, offer poverty training for organizations, and assist clients with laundry and obtaining essential donated items.
+Contact: Dave Duey, Volunteer Coordinator, dduey@BaldwinCenter.org.

 PRESBYTERIAN DISASTER ASSISTANCE - Donations to help victims of flooding in Kentucky or refugees of Ukraine.